EarthObservation/RVT_py/README.md

 ## References

-When using the tools, please cite:
+When using the tools, please cite the following:

+*   Zakšek, K., Oštir, K., Kokalj, Ž. 2011.
+Sky-View Factor as a Relief Visualization Technique.
+Remote Sensing 3: 398-415.
+*   Kokalj, Ž., Zakšek, K., Oštir, K. 2011.
+Application of Sky-View Factor for the Visualization of Historic Landscape Features in Lidar-Derived Relief Models.
+Antiquity 85, 327: 263-273.
 *   Kokalj, Ž., Somrak, M. 2019.
 Why Not a Single Image?
 Combining Visualizations to Facilitate Fieldwork and On-Screen Mapping.
 Remote Sensing 11(7): 747.
-*   Zakšek, K., Oštir, K., Kokalj, Ž. 2011.
-Sky-View Factor as a Relief Visualization Technique.
-Remote Sensing 3: 398-415.

 ## Installation